-Depreciation and amortization expense decreased \$1.9 million, or 3.4 percent, in FY2013 as compared to FY2012.
+Depreciation and amortization expense increased \$11.1 million, or 20.5 percent, in FY2014 as compared to FY2013.
+The increase was primarily attributable to amortization of intangible assets associated with the Six3 Systems acquisition.
+In FY2013 as compared to FY2012, depreciation and amortization expense decreased \$1.9 million, or 3.4 percent.
 The decrease was attributable to decreased amortization of intangible assets offset by increases in depreciation and leasehold improvement amortization expense.
-In FY2012 as compared to FY2011, depreciation and amortization expense decreased \$0.1 million, or 0.2 percent.

-Net interest expense and other increased \$1.7 million, or 7.1 percent, in FY2013 as compared to FY2012.
-This increase was primarily attributable to an increase in interest expense related to higher outstanding debt.
-Net interest expense and other increased \$1.0 million, or 4.1 percent, in FY2012 as compared to FY2011 primarily as a result of an increase in interest expense related to higher outstanding debt which was partially offset by a decrease in amortization of deferred financing costs.
-Interest expense and other includes a reduction for our share of the net income of AC First, LLC, a joint venture between us and AECOM Government Services, Inc. of \$2.6 million in FY2013 and \$1.7 million in FY2012.
+Net interest expense and other increased \$12.3 million, or 47.8 percent, in FY2014 as compared to FY2013.
+This increase was primarily attributable to the additional indebtedness incurred in connection with the Six3 Systems acquisition.
+Net interest expense and other increased \$1.7 million, or 7.1 percent, in FY2013 as compared to FY2012 primarily as a result of an increase in interest expense related to higher outstanding debt.
+Interest expense and other includes a reduction for our share of the net income of AC First, LLC, a venture between us and AECOM Government Services, Inc. of \$1.5 million in FY2014 and \$2.6 million in FY2013.

-The effective income tax rates in FY2013, FY2012, and FY2011, were 37.8 percent, 39.1 percent, and 36.6 percent, respectively.
+The effective income tax rates in FY2014, FY2013, and FY2012, were 38.1 percent, 37.8 percent, and 39.1 percent, respectively.
 The tax rate in each year benefitted from tax benefits related to deductions claimed for income from qualified domestic production activities and non-taxable gains on assets invested in corporate-owned life insurance (COLI) policies.